tsastro/astrolib/README.md

-# astrolib
+# AstroLib

-useful astronomical functions
+Useful astronomical functions.

+This library uses the [Typescript translation of SOFA](https://github.com/tsastro/tsofa) as its lower level implementation library.